karneetarora/Hangman/README.md

 # Hangman
 Python Hangman Game

 Created a Python game which reads in Words from a text file.
-It randomly selects a word for the user to guess.
+It randomly selects a word from the file for the user to guess.

 Based on the length of the word, the user is alloted a certain number of lives.